 By 1923 there were 55 missionaries working for ECM in Europe.
 In 1927 that number had grown to 81 with 250 volunteers.
 After the Second World War an ECM office was opened in Paris.
 Raud died in 1953, but the organisation still continued to grow after his death.

-Today ECM has some 200 workers in more than 20 different countries.
+Today ECM has over 300 workers in more than 20 different countries.
 These reach from Sweden to the sunny beaches of Spain.
 From developing Albania to the developed West.
 From big cities to rural communities.
 From centres of tourism to forgotten villages.
 ECM is involved everywhere in the mission which God began through Ganz Raud more than a hundred years ago.